Nextiles/documentation/software/sdk/0.1.0/README.md

     - `foot` - footedness set at registration
     - `dob` - date of birth set at registration

+### Measurement class
+- Properties
+    - `force`:
+        - values - an array of force values.
+0th position being the a0 value. nth position in the array being the aNth value.
+    - `battery`
+        - charge - the most recent charge level returned by the device.
+    - `environment`
+        - temperature - the most recent temperature returned by the device.
+        - humidity - the most recent humidity returned by the device.
+        - altitude - the most recent altitude returned by the device.
+    - `acceleration`
+        - x - most recent x value for a device's accleation measurement
+        - y - most recent y value for a device's accleation measurement
+        - z - most recent z value for a device's accleation measurement
+     - `gyration`
+        - x - most recent x value for a device's gyration measurement
+        - y - most recent y value for a device's gyration measurement
+        - z - most recent z value for a device's gyration measurement
+    - `magnet`
+        - x - most recent x value for a device's magnet measurement
+        - y - most recent y value for a device's magnet measurement
+        - z - most recent z value for a device's magnet measurement

 ## Delegates and Protocols

-The SDK primarily uses protocols and delegates to communicate to end-user Bluetooth updates.
+The SDK primarily uses [protocols and delegates](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html) to communicate to end-user Bluetooth updates.
 To listen for Bluetooth updates set a class as the delegate to our `bleProtocols`.

 ```swift
 class SimpleClass{